 Additional web cams (without air quality info) include Yellowstone, Glacier, and Yosemite.

-Around ten years ago, I discovered the africam series of web cams and they helped turn me into the internet junkie I can be at times. most of the cams are trained on water holes where you can watch a virtual parade of animals pass by.
+Around ten years ago, I discovered the africam series of web cams and they helped turn me into the internet junkie I can be at times. most of the cams are trained on water holes where you

 On the same site are a couple cams in North America...the Bald Eagle cam and the Osprey cam.